GoogleChrome/omnitone/README.md

 ![Omnitone Diagram](https://raw.githubusercontent.com/GoogleChrome/omnitone/master/doc/diagram.png)

 Omnitone is a high-level library that abstracts various technical layers of the first-order-ambisonic decoding.
+The input audio stream can be either a media element (video or audio tags) or a multichannel web audio source.
+The rotation of sound field also can be easily updated by the mobile phone's sensor or the on-screen user interaction.

-## Browser Compatibility
+## Browser Compatibility for Multichannel Audio Streaming

+In order to use Omnitone with `<audio>` or `<video>` element for streaming a large media file, MediaElementSourceNode in Web Audio API is required to support more than 4 channels.
+At the time of writing, the majority of browsers lacks the support of multichannel audio streaming.
+For the complete functionality, Chrome Desktop or Chrome for Android is recommended.

 ## Usage